Vienna School Initiatives

 Women Waging Peace

-The Vienna School of Negotiation supports the initiative of Ambassador Swanee Hunt and promotes the active role of women at negotiating tables and the amplification of the diverse voices of all partners involved in peace processes and conflict management.
+The Vienna School of Negotiation supports the Women Waging Peace initiative of Ambassador Swanee Hunt that promotes the active role of women at negotiating tables and the amplification of the diverse voices of all partners involved in peace processes and conflict management.

 The integration of highly qualified professionals with an intercultural international background and the equal participation of women and men are two of our guiding principles.